Dream Harder: Songs

+Critical reception

+Upon its release, Mat Smith of Melody Maker praised "Dream Harder" as a "truly momumental return to form" and a "psyche-altering explosion of spiritual fireworks".
+As a return to the band's original rock-based sound, Smith described it as "the album Waterboys fans have waited nearly eight years for" and noted that the guitars, "electric at last!", "scream like a resurrectional choir beckoning [Scott] back through the paradisal gates".
+At the end of the year, Melody Maker placed the album at number 38 on their top 40 "albums of the year" list.
+Neil Spencer of The Observer considered the album to have a sound "dominated by fretboard-throttling rock guitar".
+He added, "While more appealing to a US audience, the new sound sits oddly with Scott's pagan concerns, but Scott's enthusiasm for thundering tunes and offbeat themes is infectious."

+Robin Denselow of The Guardian felt that despite its "New Yorkised production sheen", the album is "still Scott-as-hippie-gypsy", with most of the songs having a "starchild vein" and a "run-reading ambience".
+Stuart Bailie of the NME described the album as "some party" but not "unconditionally great".
+He wrote, "The problem with any party like Dream Harder is that you've got to bring along an open mind.
+You've got to accept the premise that Mike Scott has some kind of a vision, and allow him to tell you about it."
+He praised "half a dozen" of the songs as "stupendous", including "Glastonbury Song" and "Preparing to Fly", but was a little more critical of some others, such as the Marillion-sounding "Love and Death", "Corn Circles", which he felt is "a bit silly in the wake of three magical songs", and "Spiritual City", which "comes across like Neil from The Young Ones doing 'Hole in My Shoe'."

-John Swenson of Rolling Stone felt Dream Harder was the band's "most fully realized album" at the time.
+In the US, John Swenson of Rolling Stone felt Dream Harder was the band's "most fully realized album" at the time.
 Troy J. Augusto of Cash Box selected Dream Harder as his "Pick of the Week" in June 1993.
 He believed Scott sounded "more confident and emotive than ever", with the album containing a "bold new edge" and "no filler".
-Augusto concluded: "Remember this one when asked for your 1993 Top 10 list."
-Jim Farber of Entertainment Weekly described the album as "straight-on rock" and added: "Moments entice, but mostly Dream Harder shows what could've happened to U2 if they never lightened up."

-Billboard wrote: "Scott returns to basics with a slightly subdued recap of the style with which he rose to prominence.
+Jim Farber of Entertainment Weekly described it as "straight-on rock" and added, "Moments entice, but mostly Dream Harder shows what could've happened to U2 if they never lightened up."
+Billboard were more mixed in their review, commenting, "Scott returns to basics with a slightly subdued recap of the style with which he rose to prominence.
 Problem is that his instrumental foils are largely undistinguished, and sidesteps into folk, middle Eastern and mild reggae don't display much punch."
-Stephen Thomas Erlewine of AllMusic considered the album to be a return to the "big rock sound of earlier albums like This is the Sea", but felt the material did not "carry the same weight" as the material on the band's previous two albums.
+In a retrospective review, Stephen Thomas Erlewine of AllMusic considered the album to be a return to the "big rock sound of earlier albums like This is the Sea" but felt the material did not "carry the same weight" as that on the band's previous two albums.